-My current teaching is in the areas of economics, econmetrics and financial accounting.
+My current teaching is in the areas of economics, econmetrics, financial accounting and Taxation.
 In the past I have also taught in the areas of advanced microeconomics and advanced macroeconomics as well as British economic history and in financial reporting and management accounting.

 I have first-supervised one Ph.D. student (Kira Shevchenko: UK pension fund manager governance: agent fiduciary duties to the principal) to viva completion.